 Do you have a smoker that you love?
 Maybe one you don't like so much?
 Tell us about it here!

 When you are purchasing a tool, which is what a barbecue pit or smoker really is, you need to have your end results in mind.
-This will insure that you have the right piece of equipment to get the job done the way you want it done, and the way you want to do it.
+This will ensure that you have the right piece of equipment to get the job done the way you want it done, and the way you want to do it.

 There are several factors to keep in mind;